daisybio/BiCoN/README.md

 solution,scores= model.run_search(th = 0)

 ```
 2. Otherwise, the problem might be related to the way you have processed your data.
-Please make sure that you do not have not expressed genes for the magority of the patients, that you log2 or even log10 scaled your values.
+Please make sure that you do not have not expressed genes for the magority of the patients.

 ## Cite